MillzyDev/bsq-Diglett/README.md

 Add the script to your CMakeLists.txt and include `assets.hpp` in your `main.cpp` file.
 (It doesnt matter if exists or not currently; it will be created when you build)

-Install Diglett with `qpm-rust dependency add Diglett` and `qpm-rust restore`
+Install Diglett with `qpm-rust dependency add diglett` and `qpm-rust restore`

 Include the header `Diglett/shared/Diglett.hpp` in your `main.cpp` file.